MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/how-dlp-works-between-admin-centers.md

 - admindeeplinkEXCHANGE
 ---

-# How DLP works between the Microsoft 365 Compliance Center and Exchange admin center
+# How DLP works between the Compliance Center and Exchange admin center

-In Microsoft 365, you can create a data loss prevention (DLP) policy in two different admin centers:
+In Microsoft Purview, you can create a data loss prevention (DLP) policy in two different admin centers:

 - In the **Microsoft 365 Compliance Center**, you can create a single DLP policy to help protect content in SharePoint, OneDrive, Exchange, Teams, and now Endpoint Devices.
 We recommend that you create a DLP policy here.
 For more information, see [Data Loss Prevention reference](data-loss-prevention-policies.md).